-I’m happy to announce that I will be speaking at WITS 19, leading a panel on how to raise global travelers.
-My fellow panelists are all mothers and bloggers, like me.
-And they all understand the importance of being strong female role models.
+And in 2019, I led a panel at WITS on how to raise global travelers.
+My fellow panelists were all mothers and bloggers, like me.
+And they all understood the importance of being strong female role models.

 Do your part to change the face of world travel

-Even if you can’t attend WITS 19, you can also do your part to change the face of world travel by simply traveling more.
+Even if you can’t attend WITS, you can also do your part to change the face of world travel by simply traveling more.
 Go out into the world with your family.
 Show others that women can be just as confident of world travelers as anyone else!